wildbillcat-cookbooks/webdeploymenttoolkit/README.md

 ### web_deploy

-Installs a Web Deploy Package into the IIS Server from a file, and performs any operations specified by the package.
+Not idempotent.
+Executes MsDeploy to sync packages, change settings, load packages into the IIS Server from a file, and performs any operations specified by the package.
 See the following links for MSDN Documentation on it's use.
 Web Deploy Operations: https://technet.microsoft.com/en-us/library/dd568989%28v=ws.10%29.aspx
 Web Deploy Providers: https://technet.microsoft.com/en-us/library/dd569040%28v=ws.10%29.aspx